usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 #### 6.1.3.
 Binding to a subscriber-provided authenticator

 A subscriber MAY already possess authenticators suitable for authentication at a particular AAL.
-For example, he or she MAY have a two-factor authenticator from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at a relying party that requires IAL2.
+For example, he or she MAY have a two-factor authenticator from a social network provider, considered AAL 2 and IAL 1, and would like to use those credentials at a relying party that requires IAL 2.

 CSPs SHOULD, where practical, accommodate the use of subscriber-provided authenticators in order to relieve the burden to the subscriber of managing a large number of authenticators.
 Binding of these authenticators SHALL be done as described in section 6.1.2.1.